 Other information relevant to the implementation of the training package

+General Assessment Conditions

+Language used in the Assessment Requirements of most units is ‘singular’ (i.e. ‘a work environment’ or ‘an environment that…’).
+However, it should be noted that in some instances it may be relevant or necessary for both ‘a’ workplace and ‘an environment that…’, or multiple workplaces be utilised where the range of work or resources to access may be limited.

 Machinery operation and maintenance units

 Industry has provided the following advice for RTOs that deliver AHC31024 Certificate III in Parks and Gardens with regard to machinery operation and maintenance.